mw-orcl/adb-connectors/tibco-jaspersoft/tibco-jaspersoft-connector-guide.md

 - Autonomous Database (ADB) is provisioned.
 ADB includes Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP), or Autonomous JSON Database (AJD).
 To provision ADB, see [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/autonomous-provision.html#GUID-0B230036-0A05-4CA3-AF9D-97A255AE0C08).
 - Jaspersoft is installed on a machine (local, OCI, or other cloud).
+- If you are connecting with ADB Wallet, download it on your machine running Jaspersoft.
+To download and configure the wallet see [here](?lab=wallet).
+- If you are not connecting with ADB Wallet, configure ADB with TLS  [here](?lab=no-wallet).
 - Oracle Instant Client is downloaded and configured.
-To install Oracle Instant Client see [here](https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html).
+To install Oracle Instant Client see [here](?lab=instant-client-windows-64).
-- ADB Wallet is downloaded on your machine running Jaspersoft.

 ## **Configuring Jaspersoft with Oracle Client**